 What if a tenant loses income and can’t afford the rent they agreed to pay in the agreement?

-The tenant should contact the landlord and RAFT Agency.
-If both parties are amenable to changing the RAFT agreement, the tenant would not have to reapply but they would need to execute a new RAFT agreement.
-The new agreement would still need to comply with all RAFT requirements.
+The tenant should contact the landlord and rental assistance agency.
+If both parties are amenable to changing the agreement, the tenant would not have to reapply, but they would need to execute a new agreement.
+The new agreement would still need to comply with all ERAP requirements.

-If the tenant is unable to pay their share and defaults on the RAFT agreement, then a landlord can begin eviction proceedings, by issuing a Notice to Quit.
+If the tenant is unable to pay their share and defaults on the rental assistance agreement, then a landlord can begin eviction proceedings, by issuing a Notice to Quit.

 NOTE: In some cases, the CARES Act may require a landlord to give 30 days’ notice for nonpayment, depending on the type of financing that the landlord has and whether the landlord has sought mortgage forbearance – consult an attorney for guidance.